Ethra8/candlelight-worlds/README.md

 - [X] Add, update or delete worlds directly from the Admin.
 - [X] Style the font size and display of each world's details page.
 - [X] Add, update of delete images from the world's details page.
+- [X] Access contact requests sent by users throkugh the contact form to the admin.
+- [X] Display clearly if the request sender is an authenticated user or not.

 ## USER PROFILES